oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     then all changes will be committed, dynamic changes will take effect immediately, the domain will automatically restart (roll),
     and non-dynamic changes will take effect on each pod once the pod restarts.

-  * If set to `CancelUpdate` and any non-dynamic changes are detected, then all changes are ignored, the domain continues to run without interruption, and the domain Failed condition will become true.
-    There are four ways to correct:
-    either revert non-dynamic changes to your model resources and retry the online update, change to `CommitUpdateAndRoll` and retry the online update, shutdown the domain and then restart it, or change the domain resource to initiate an offline update and a roll (such as by changing its `restartVersion`).

 {{% notice note %}}
 When updating a domain with non-dynamic MBean changes with `onNonDynamicUpdates=CommitUpdateOnly` (the default),